New Inflation in Supersymmetric SU(5) and Flipped SU(5) GUT Models: SUSY SU(5) hybrid inflation

+The dots in the above superpotential indicates additional possible gauge-invariant terms for $m\geq 4$.
+In the discussion below we have effectively combined these extra terms into the ones already indicated in the above superpotential.

-The terms in the first line of above superpotential are relevant for the model of new inflation, where the scalar SM gauge singlet component of $24_H$ plays the role of inflaton.
-Therefore, monopoles produced during $SU(5)$ breaking are inflated away.
-This is in comparison to standard hybrid model of inflation (for $m=2$) where the gauge singlet superfield $S$ acts as inflaton and monopoles are produced at the end of inflation.
-However, this problem is avoided in the shifted and the smooth versions of SUSY hybrid inflation models \cite{Khalil:2010cp,Rehman:2014rpa} where $SU(5)$ gauge symmetry is broken during inflation, thereby diluting the monopole density below the observational limits.
-The second line terms in Eq.~(\ref{superpot1}) are involved in the solution of doublet-triplet problem.
-To make electroweak doublet Higgs pair light and color triplet Higgs pair heavy, a fine-tuned solution is assumed with $\delta \sim \beta \langle 24_H^{m} \rangle / \Lambda^{m-1}$.
-In third line of Eq.~(\ref{superpot1}), the Dirac mass terms of quarks and leptons are generated by the Yukawa couplings $y_{ij}^{(u)}$, $y_{ij}^{(d,e)}$ and $y_{ij}^{(\nu)}$ while $m_{\nu_{ij}}$ is the right handed neutrino mass matrix.
-The last two terms give light masses to neutrinos through seesaw mechanism.
+In the above superpotential only the linear terms in $S$ are relevant for new inflation where the scalar SM gauge-singlet component of $24_H$ plays the role of inflaton.
+As $SU(5)$ gauge symmetry is broken during inflation, the monopoles produced are inflated away while diluting the monopole density below the observational limits.
+The same problem also arises in the standard hybrid inflation model based on the above superpotential with $m=2$.
+A shifted or a smooth version of SUSY hybrid inflation model is usually employed to avoid this problem.
+These variants of SUSY hybrid inflation model are discussed in \cite{Khalil:2010cp,Rehman:2014rpa} for $SU(5)$ GUT.

+The second-line terms in Eq.~(\ref{superpot1}) are involved in the solution of doublet-triplet problem.
+To make the electroweak Higgs-doublet pair light and the color Higgs-triplet pair heavy, a fine-tuned solution is assumed with $\delta \sim \beta \langle 24_H^{m} \rangle / \Lambda^{m-1}$.
+In the third line of Eq.~(\ref{superpot1}), the Dirac mass terms of quarks and leptons are generated by the Yukawa couplings $y_{ij}^{(u)}$, $y_{ij}^{(d,e)}$ and $y_{ij}^{(\nu)}$ whereas, $m_{\nu_{ij}}$, represents the right handed neutrino mass matrix.
+The last two terms are responsible for the generation of light neutrino masses through the seesaw mechanism.
+Finally, an additional $Z_2$ matter parity is imposed to realize the lightest supersymmetric particle (LSP) a viable candidate for cold dark matter.
+A relevant discussion of fast proton decay in $SU(5)$ GUT is also presented in section-6.